 BUSB 5015

-See's work appears in leading business and disciplinary journals, including the Academy of Management Review, Organization Science, Harvard Business Review, Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, Journal of Experimental Psychology, Personnel Psychology, and Operations Research, as well as in the edited volume, Thinking: Psychological Perspectives on Reasoning, Judgment, and Decision Making.
-Her research has won several awards and has been covered in a variety of media outlets, such as Forbes, The Wall Street Journal, ABC News, FOX news, and INC.
+Kelly See's current research focuses on the utilization of external input or advice.
+She is particularly interested in how psychological and organizational contextual factors (such as uncertainty, power, and organizational structure) affect the flow of employee input or advice through organizational hierarchies, as well as the downstream consequences of advice utilization for fairness, innovation, and corporate sustainability.
+A secondary area of research concerns the use of extreme goals in organizations.
+Her work appears in leading business and disciplinary journals, including the Academy of Management Review, Organization Science, Harvard Business Review, Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, Journal of Experimental Psychology, Personnel Psychology, and Operations Research, as well as in edited scholarly books.
+Her research has won several awards and has been covered in various media outlets, such as Forbes, The Wall Street Journal, ABC News, FOX News, and INC.

 Education